aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptm-to-excel/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPTM to Excel</h2>

+The need to convert PPTM to Excel arises when a Python developer is trying to add a feature within an application that requires the conversion of PPTM files to Excel.
+This is because Excel is a widely used spreadsheet application that is used to store and manipulate data.
+It is also used to create charts, graphs, and other visual representations of data.
+Therefore, the ability to convert PPTM files to Excel can be a great asset for a Python developer.

+<h2>How Aspose.Total Helps for PPTM to Excel Conversion</h2>
-For a Python developer, who is trying to add a PPTM to EXCEL conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPTM and EXCEL files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is an API that can help automate the conversion process of PPTM to Excel.
+It is a full package of various APIs that can deal with different file formats, including PPTM and Excel files.
+The process of conversion is mainly in two steps.
+Firstly, Aspose.Slides for Python via .NET API is used to convert the PPTM file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.

+The Aspose.Total for Python via .NET API is a great tool for Python developers who are looking to add a feature that requires the conversion of PPTM files to Excel.
+It is easy to use and can help automate the conversion process, making it a great asset for any Python developer.

 {{% /blocks/products/pf/feature-page-summary %}}